Emotional Competencies at work

 These leaders build an atmosphere of cooperation, helpfulness, and respect.
 They help others commit to the group’s effort.
 They help a team develop an identity, positive relationships, and spirit.

-By now, you might be wondering, how can I improve my own EIQ?
+By now, you might be wondering, how can I improve my emotional competencies and my own EIQ?

 Well, developing soft skills will certainly help to improve social and emotional intelligence quotients.